 Replacing a gas boiler with another gas boiler will not, on its own, solve a band D or E EPC under HEM.
 Combine any boiler work with insulation improvements for a better outcome.

-For a detailed cost breakdown and how the £10,000 cap applies to different improvement types, read the EPC cost cap guide for landlords.
+For a detailed cost breakdown and how the proposed £10,000 cap would apply to different improvement types, read the EPC cost cap guide for landlords.

 What Should Landlords Do in 2026?

 Check your current EPC.
-If your certificate is valid (under 10 years old) and shows band C or above, you are already compliant under current rules.
+If your certificate is valid (under 10 years old) and shows band E or above, you are compliant under the rules in force.
+Band C or above would also meet the proposed 2030 standard.
 Verify that the property state described still reflects reality.

 Commission a new assessment if your EPC is old or does not reflect recent improvements.
 Assessments typically cost £60-£150.
-The new Home Energy Model launches in October 2026 and may re-score many properties, so a fresh assessment under current methodology locks in where you stand.
+The new Home Energy Model is due in the second half of 2027 and may re-score many properties, so a fresh assessment under current methodology locks in where you stand.

 Apply for BUS before installing any heat pump.
-The scheme is live; the £7,500 grant substantially reduces the cost and does not reduce your cap headroom.
+The scheme is live; the £7,500 grant substantially reduces the cost and, as third-party funding, does not reduce your cap headroom.

 Act on ECO4 before 31 December 2026.
 If any of your tenants receive qualifying benefits, explore ECO4 funding before the scheme closes at year end.

-Register a cost cap exemption if you genuinely cannot reach band C. After spending £10,000 in qualifying improvements, a property that still cannot reach band C is eligible for a cost cap exemption on the PRS Exemptions Register.
-Exemptions last 10 years.
+Register a cost cap exemption if you genuinely cannot reach the standard in force.
+Today that means band E: after spending £3,500 in qualifying improvements, a property that still cannot reach E is eligible for a high-cost exemption on the PRS Exemptions Register, and registered exemptions last five years.
+Under the government's proposal the equivalent exemption would run against band C after £10,000 and last ten years, but that is not law yet.

 For the full compliance framework and how MEES enforcement works in practice, see the MEES regulations guide for landlords.